Dolce & Gabbana: Gay adoption and in vitro fertilization

+Dressing of Melania Trump and #Boycott campaign

+A number of American designers announced, once Donald Trump had won the 2016 election, that the incoming First Lady would not be wearing their clothes.
+Dolce & Gabbana dressed Melania Trump all through 2017 regardless.
+Gabbana posted the outfits to his Instagram under #DGWoman, and #BoycottDolceGabbana, first turned against the house during the 2015 row over IVF, came back into use.

+That June the label put a $245 T-shirt on sale printed with "#Boycott Dolce & Gabbana" and filmed models staging mock protests against the house, the videos went out tagged #fakenews and #realtshirt.

 Shanghai event promotion video

 In November 2018, Dolce & Gabbana released a series of videos on Instagram, Facebook and Twitter profiles, as well as its Sina Weibo account in China, featuring a Chinese model with her eye intentionally narrowed, dressed up in the brand's garments and accessories and clumsily attempting to use chopsticks to eat Italian food in a pretentious way.
-The video narratage is in Standard Mandarin with a hubristic and lecturing tone, while having sexually suggestive lines.
+The video narration was is in Standard Mandarin with a hubristic and lecturing tone, while having sexually suggestive lines.